vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-refs-asserted-ids/README.md

 ## Asserted Composite ID

-The asserted composite ID and asserted composite IDs bricks provide a way to include _external_ or _internal_ references to resource identifiers, whatever their type and origin.
-These components are the foundation for pin-based links in links part and links fragment types, as they provide both external and internal links eventually accompanied by an assertion.
+This is the most complete ID reference.
 Each asserted composite ID has:

 - a `target`, representing the pin-based target of the ID.
 The target model has these properties:
   - a global ID, `gid`, built from the pin or manually defined;